tudelft3d/website/3dtalks/index.md

     <img src="{{ "/img/logos/3dtalks2.png" | prepend: site.baseurl }}"/>
   </div>
   <div class="col-xs-8 col-md-9">
-    <p>Every 2 weeks, we hold talks about one aspect of 3D geoinformation.
+    <p>Every week, we hold talks about one aspect of 3D geoinformation.
     Either one staff of the group presents their latest results, or we invite someone from another university or from a company to present their results and/or latest developments.</p>
-    <p>These are usually Fridays at 11:00&ndash;12:00, and everyone is welcome to join.</p>
+    <p>These are usually Thursdays at 16:00&ndash;17:00, and everyone is welcome to join.</p>
     <p>
     Add this <a href="http://3d.bk.tudelft.nl/3dtalks/3dtalks.ics">ICS file</a> to your calendar application, it will be automatically updated.
     </p>